jshuadvd/hacks-n-notes/blockchain/ethereum.md

 - **Externally Owned Accounts (EOAs)**, which are controlled by private keys by humans
 - **Contract Accounts**, which are controlled by their contract code and can only be “activated” by an EOA

+## Smart contracts

+- “smart contracts” refers to code in a Contract Account – programs that execute when a transaction is sent to that account.
+Users can create new contracts by deploying code to the blockchain.